foonerd/volumio-mpd-core/README.md

-# Volumio MPD Core - Custom MPD 0.24.3 Build for Volumio on Debian Bookworm
+# Volumio MPD Core - Custom MPD 0.24.3

 ## Overview
 This project provides a clean, reproducible build environment for Music Player Daemon (MPD) version 0.24.3, tailored for use within Volumio OS based on Debian 12 (Bookworm).
 It includes: